ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/what is Art Blocks Engine.md

 For additional context, please check out [this architecture overview (with accompanying diagrams)](https://github.com/ArtBlocks/artblocks-contracts/blob/main/MINTER_SUITE.md).

+## What is the "minter suite"?

+The Art Blocks minter suite is a collection of smart contracts that facilitate the secure and efficient minting of generative art tokens for Engine contracts in the V3 architecture.

+A summary of the division of responsibilities between the MinterFilter and individual Minters can be summarized as:

+- MinterFilter:
+  - Maintains a list of approved minters that can mint tokens for projects on the platform.
+  - Assigns a specific minter to each project, which can be updated by the project's artist or the platform's Admin ACL.
+  - Checks if the minter is the assigned minter for a project before allowing the token to be minted.

+- Minters:
+  - Provides information about the minter type and associated core contract and MinterFilter addresses.
+  - Handles the token purchase process through the "purchase" and "purchaseTo" functions for specific projects.
+  - Managed the maximum number of invocations (for the given minter) for each project.
+  - Retrieves price information for tokens in a project, including token price in wei, currency symbol, and currency address.

+tl;dr: The MinterFilter serves as a control layer that ensures the correct minter is used for each project, while Minters handle token purchase processes and project-specific settings.
+This division of responsibilities enables a secure, efficient, and flexible set of contracts that we call the "minter suite".

 ## What is generative art?

 Generative art is about developing systems that define rules for creating art.
 By introducing randomness to those systems, core concepts are expressed through unique outputs.
 In a contemporary sense, this means writing computer algorithms to define the system and introduce randomness, which allows for conceptual exploration and rapid iteration.